Windos/windos.github.io/_posts/2015-07-23-ugly-validation.markdown

 Given that you're specifying your own script, you're free to test literally anything.

 * The supplied date should be in the future?
 Done.
-* The supplied date should be in the future?
+* The supplied date should be in the past?
 Done.
 * A supplied path should have two parent directories, should contain the letter 'a' and be hidden?
 Done.

 With this flexibility, however, comes (subjectivly) ugly and less than helpful feedback for the user.